KuligKamil/mongodb-project-workshop/tutorial/why_mongodb/README.md

 ### What is the meaning - "it's easy to do MVP"?

-**Flexibly, Easy to Adaapt & Fast**
+**Flexibly, Easy to Adapt & Fast**

 This 3 reason when we would like shift from Tabular to JSON-Based Data

-Flexibility: JSON allows complex, nested data without rigid schemas.
+**Flexibility**: JSON allows complex, nested data without rigid schemas.

-Adaptability: Easier to update and evolve data models as requirements change.
+**Adaptability**: Easier to update and evolve data models as requirements change.

-Speed: Avoids time-consuming schema migrations needed in relational databases.
+**Speed**: Avoids time-consuming schema migrations needed in relational databases.

 ### MongoDB Popularity